-We work closely with Looked after Children's Educational Services, (SEND), who allocate a keyworker to all our young people of statutory school age.
-They help us to monitor attendance, educational progress, and are part of our team around the child.

-Keyworkers work closely with the Designated Teacher and Form Teacher within the young person's educational provision.
-We aim to ensure that there are excellent channels of communication, so that the young person can see that we are working together to help them achieve their full potential.
+We work closely with Looked after Children's Educational Services, (SEND), who allocate a keyworker to assist us with attendance monitoring and educational progress for all of our young people of statutory school age.
+Keyworkers work closely with Designated Teachers and Form Teachers, enabling excellent channels of communication and our young people are made aware we are working together to help them achieve their full potential.